 Similar to Case 3, outdoor air for combustion and ventilation may be drawn through horizontal ducting.
 The free area for each opening is calculated on the basis of a minimum of 1 square inch per 2000 Btu/hr input.
 The following table shows minimum free areas and round pipe sizes when drawing combustion air horizontally from the outdoors for the furnace only.
 If other fuel burning appliances are present, their combustion air and ventilation air requirements must be added to those of the furnace.

-TABLE 3 - I TABLE 3 - HORIZONTAL AIR SUPPLY (CASE 4)
+TABLE 3 - HORIZONTAL AIR SUPPLY (CASE 4)

-Input Input Free Area Round Bing Sizo
+Input Free Area Bound Dino Sizo

 K/Btu/hr Ea.
 Opening Round Pipe Size

+45 30 in.
+2 7 in.

 60 30 in.
 2 7 in.

 80 40 in.
 2 8 in.

 100 50 in.
 2 8 in.

 120 60 in.
 2 9 in.

-THE OUTDOOR GRILLS MUST BE INSTALLED IN A LOCATION WHERE THEY WILL NOT BE OBSTRUCTED IN ANY MANNER.
+THE OUTDOOR GRILLS MUST BE INSTALLED IN A LOCATION WHERE THE WILL NOT BE OBSTRUCTED IN ANY MANNER.